AnyChart/docs.anychart.com/Gantt_Chart/Gantt_Interactivity.md

 ## Hover

 Hovering behaves similar to the same feature of basic charts.
 When a cursor moves over an item, it becomes highlighted, so its only function is to keep your attention.
+Look through the next paragraph to know how to change hovering preference.

 ## Select

 Selecting is quite a useful feature in Gantts.
-It gets some information about the
+It gets some information about the selected item and can tranmit it to the user.
+By default, the selection feature gets all the information that datagrid contain:

-No selection for the second time
+{sample}Gantt\_Interactivity\_03{sample}

+There is a list of events are dispatched before select itself, when you select a row or an item.
+Some of them transmit the item data and some don't: mouseDown, mouseUp, rowClick and finally rowSelect.
+First two of those dispatch nothing, and the second pair are point-oriented events, so they dispatch the row data; in case you select a particular item, rowClick and rowSelect will dispatch the item data.
+Note that if you select the row or item that is already selected, the rowSelect event will not happen.
+When selected, the whole row and the items get filled with default selecting colors, but they can be changed.
+Look through the next paragraph.